Codeception/codeception.github.com/docs/modules/REST.md

 #### seeResponseJsonMatchesJsonPath

+See [#jsonpath](#jsonpath) for general info on JSONPath.
-Checks if json structure in response matches [JsonPath](http://goessner.net/articles/JsonPath/).
+Checks if JSON structure in response matches JSONPath.
-JsonPath is XPath equivalent for querying Json structures.
-Try your JsonPath expressions [online](http://jsonpath.curiousconcept.com/).
-This assertion allows you to check the structure of response json.

-This method **require [`flow/jsonpath` > 0.2](https://github.com/FlowCommunications/JSONPath/) library to be installed**.

 {% highlight json %}